stuartio/cli-request-control/README.md

 Commands:

     help          Show available help
-    setup         Initial setup to cache policy listinformation list          Lists policies from the accountinformation
-    retrieve      Download the policy version rules json and output to rules folder.
+    setup         Initial setup to cache policy list information list          Lists policies from the account information retrieve      Retrieve the policy version rules json and output to rules folder.
 (Optionally, use --output-file to specify location of outputfile)
     create-version
-                  Create a new policy version using a local file from the rules folder with name <policy>.json
+                  Create a new policy version using a local file with name
+                  <policy>.json
     activate      Activate a specific policy version
     add-rule      Add a new rule to a specific version in the specified policy.
     modify-rule   Updates attributes of an existing rule within a policy version.

 ```